 - Sharpen your ability to make decisions in a complex business environment

-- Go from ideas to action with practical exercises and project work
+- Go from ideas to action with practical exercises and group project

 - Take away effective tools and processes for immediate impact on the job